developer-kikikaikai/CreatingHashPassword/docs/MessageDefinition.md

 - Response:
 	- HTTP 200 OK if server success to update (body data is NULL).
-	- Other status code if server failed to generate password, not implement
+	- Other status code if server failed to generate passphrase, not implement
 		- 400 Bad request
 			- if PUT request and there is no same title's data, and
 			- if POST reqest and there is already created same title's data.

-### DELETE /api/passwordInfo
+### DELETE /api/passphraseInfo

-Delete PasswordInformation
+Delete passphraseInformation

 - Request format:
 	- body data is following: